In This Article

 Please give us a rating and comment below.
 We love hearing from you!

 - ½ cup + 2 TB freshly squeezed lime juice

 - 1 small red onion, chopped

-- 1 cup diced and peeled jicama (cucumber or sweet bell peppers can be subbed)
+- 1 cup peeled/diced jicama, cucumber or sweet bell peppers can be subbed

 - 1 semi-firm avocado

-- In a medium bowl, combine 1/2 cup fresh lime juice with the red onions.
+- Mix and Chill: In a medium bowl, combine 1/2 cup fresh lime juice with the red onions.
 Mix well, cover, and chill at least 1 hour.

-- To the bowl with red onion/lime mixture, add: cilantro, ketchup, Sriracha, olive oil, tomatoes, jicama, and 1/2 tsp kosher salt.
-Toss gently to coat, and cover to chill until ready to serve.
+- Combine: To the bowl with red onion/lime mixture, add cilantro, tomatoes, jicama or other veggies, and kosher salt.
+Toss gently to coat, and cover/chill until ready to serve.

-- When ready to serve, dice the avocado and sprinkle with fresh lime juice to coat.
+- Toss and Serve: When ready to serve, dice the avocado and sprinkle with fresh lime juice to coat.
 Toss avocado and shrimp into the red onion mixture.
 Toss gently to coat well.
 If needed, add kosher salt to taste.
+Add ketchup, if desired, for a bit of “cocktail shrimp” flavor.
 Serve immediately with lime slices and tortilla chips.